vanderleifranco/laravel_estudo/README.md

-# Travellist - Laravel Demo App
+# Travellist - Laravel

-This is a Laravel 6 demo application to support our Laravel guides.
+This is a Laravel 8 demo application to support our Laravel guides.